Send us a message

 For any subscription business, recognizing revenue correctly is fundamental to understanding your financial health.
 You need to report revenue as you earn it over the subscription term, not just when a customer pays upfront.
 Stripe automates this process by prorating revenue over the service period.
 This means whether a customer pays monthly or annually, your books will accurately reflect your monthly recurring revenue.
 This is critical for managing cash flow, making forecasts, and handling one of the biggest revenue recognition subscription challenges businesses face.

-Multiple Performance Obligations
+Handling Multiple Performance Obligations

 What happens when a single contract includes multiple deliverables?
 For example, you might sell a software subscription that includes an initial setup fee, software access, and ongoing technical support.
 Each of these is a separate "performance obligation" under ASC 606.
 Stripe helps you allocate the total contract value across these different obligations.
 It then recognizes the revenue for each part as it’s delivered—the setup fee when completed, and the software and support over the subscription term.
 This ensures you’re recognizing revenue at the right time for the right service, keeping you compliant.

-Discounts and Promotions
+Accounting for Discounts and Promotions

 Offering a "20% off for the first three months" deal is a great way to attract new customers, but it can create accounting headaches.
 You need to account for that discount over the promotional period.
 Stripe allows you to set up and automate rules for revenue recognition, ensuring that discounts are applied correctly in your financial reports.
 Instead of showing a big revenue dip in one month, the discount’s impact is properly allocated over the service period.
 This gives you a more accurate picture of your product’s value and your company’s performance.

-Early Cancellations and Refunds
+What About Early Cancellations and Refunds?

 Customers change their minds—it happens.
 When a subscriber cancels early or you issue a refund, your revenue recognition schedule needs to be adjusted immediately.
 Manually tracking these changes is tedious and prone to error.
 Stripe handles these events automatically.
 When a customer cancels, the system stops recognizing future revenue from that subscription and makes the necessary adjustments to your deferred revenue balance.
 This ensures your financial statements remain accurate without requiring hours of manual reconciliation from your finance team.

-Contract Modifications
+Adapting to Contract Modifications in Stripe

 Customers often upgrade, downgrade, or add new services mid-cycle.
 Each of these contract modifications requires a recalculation of how and when you recognize revenue.
 Stripe’s platform is built to manage these changes seamlessly.
 When a customer upgrades their plan, the system automatically adjusts the revenue schedule to reflect the new terms from that point forward.
 This flexibility is essential for businesses with complex pricing models, allowing you to adapt to customer needs while maintaining accurate accounting for revenue without missing a beat.

-Comparing Top Revenue Recognition Tools
+Stripe vs. NetSuite: Comparing Top RevRec Tools

 Stripe offers a solid foundation for revenue recognition, but it’s not the only player in the game.
 Depending on your business model, transaction volume, and existing tech stack, you might find that a different tool—or a tool that works with Stripe—is a better fit.
 Choosing the right software is about finding a solution that not only handles compliance but also scales with your growth and simplifies your financial operations.
 Let's walk through some of the top options available so you can see how they stack up.